In 2000, Gary Levell, Chris Crawshay and Andrew Millington collaborated to create their email disclaimer and signature software: Exclaimer.

 In more than a decade, those core values have not changed.

-But in 12 years, the organization has changed: from three entrepreneurs to a 40-strong, multi-national, multi-discipline team comprising everything from the staple developers to graphic designers and even data analysts.
+But in over 15 years, the organization has changed: from three entrepreneurs to a 50-strong, multi-national, multi-discipline team comprising everything from the staple developers to graphic designers and even data analysts.

 Exclaimer values the diversity of contribution: from the stalwart, methodical support engineers to the inventive, imaginative software developers – and vice versa and all that occurs in between.
 Since the founders themselves represent a broad spectrum of talents and personality types, it's intrinsic in Exclaimer's culture to recognize that great products, service and ideas all come from a range of talents, learning styles and outlooks.